AshishJangra27/generative-ai-project/README.md

 # Generative AI Project Suite

-A collection of three powerful AI-powered search and retrieval systems, each demonstrating different approaches to intelligent information retrieval and question answering.
+A collection of four powerful AI-powered search and retrieval systems, each demonstrating different approaches to intelligent information retrieval, data querying, and question answering.

 ## Projects

 ### 1. **LLM Web Search** `/llm_web_search/`
 Real-time web search with AI-powered answers using live content from the internet.